2016rshah/bookshelf/README.md

 Showcase the books you have read with this handy bookshelf.

+Make your own account and try it out: http://bookshelf.rshah.io/users/sign_up

+Check out an example of a bookshelf: http://bookshelf.rshah.io/users/1

 #Keep track of your books

 Just type in the title and author and we'll take care of the rest.
 We'll search for the ISBN number and use that to find a pretty picture of the cover of the book (for others to judge it by).

+(This won't really work with dummy text, make sure you try a real book!)

 #Show off how well read you are

 That's why everybody reads, right?
 Just share your profile page for others to see your bookshelf.
-Your email adress in the top left corner when you're logged in is a link to your own profile.

-For example, you can see my bookshelf [here](http://bookshelf.rshah.io/users/1).
+Check out my bookshelf [here](http://bookshelf.rshah.io/users/1).

 #Common Problems